 My intent is to support the Armed Forces of the Philippines in HA/DR operations in the affected areas of the Central Philippines.
 We will provide all available assistance to alleviate human suffering and restore normalcy.

-Commander’s intent helps to ensure members know their mission and the vision of how the mission is to be executed.
+Commander’s intent helps ensure members know their mission and the vision of how the mission is to be executed.
 They will know how much risk is tolerable and how much leeway they have.

-Growing Capability
+Growing capability

 Here are some concepts and ideas to grow capability for commander’s intent: